Strictly ergodic distal models and a new approach to the Host-Kra factors: Preliminaries.

 \subsection{The tricube.}

-In this section we define special cubespaces which will be useful in many calculations.
+In this section we define special cubespaces, \textit{tricubes}, which will be useful in many calculations.
 These will simply be $n$-cubes of side length two, divided into unit cubes.
-We will typically use them to form new cubes in fibrant cubespaces by glueing together other cubes into a 3-cube and considering the cube given by outer vertices.
+We will typically use them to form new cubes in fibrant cubespaces by glueing together cubes into tricubes and considering the cube given by outer vertices.
 One can learn more from \cite{candela2016cpt_notes,candela2016alg_notes}.